QuackenbushLab/FENRIR/README.md

 - [**Java**](https://packages.ubuntu.com/hu/xenial/openjdk-8-jdk): *Trimmomatic and Picard need this*
 - [**Picard**](https://broadinstitute.github.io/picard/): *used to remove PCR duplicates from alignment output*
 - [**featureCounts**](http://bioinf.wehi.edu.au/featureCounts/): *used to count exogenous and endogenous reads*

-The following tools are not included in this Docker image, but we plan on including them in future updates:
 - [**R**](https://www.r-project.org/): *used to merge read counts into one .csv file and used to calculate coverage of both a virus and ORF of interest*
-- [**BLAST**](https://blast.ncbi.nlm.nih.gov/Blast.cgi): *used to screen the output for reads that do not align to exogenous human-tropic viruses so they may be removed, and to look up the function of ORFs with 50% or more coverage.*
-- [**IGV**](http://software.broadinstitute.org/software/igv/): *used to view alignment output.
-Provides an image for virus and ORF coverage.*
 - [**TandemRepeatsFinder**](https://tandem.bu.edu/trf/trf.html): *removes tandem repeats from alignment output.
 There is  an online tool that one can use to generate a list of tandem repeats found within a desired genome.
 The list of tandem repeats for our pseudovirome is included in this repo (Pseudovirome_2.7.7.80.10.50.2000.bed).*
 - [**fastq-pair**](https://github.com/linsalrob/fastq-pair): *pairs unmapped reads prior to pseudovirome alignment*

+- [**BLAST**](https://blast.ncbi.nlm.nih.gov/Blast.cgi): *used to screen the output for reads that do not align to exogenous human-tropic viruses so they may be removed, and to look up the function of ORFs with 50% or more coverage.*
+- [**IGV**](http://software.broadinstitute.org/software/igv/): *used to view alignment output.
+Provides an image for virus and ORF coverage.*

 # Installation